 In June of 1966, the 1930 “Seagrave” pumper responded to its last fire call at Howard Johnson’s Motel and before retiring traveled to the Maryland State Firemen’s Association for its last parade after thirty-six years of faithful service to La Plata and Charles County.
 On December 8, 1966, new Engine 13 a 1966 Mack 750 G.P.M. pumper carrying 500 gallons of water and all necessary equipment was placed in service.
 Emergency alarms had risen to over 400 calls a year and the Department’s budget exceeded $50,000 annually.
 1968 spawned the riots in Washington, D.C. requiring La Plata apparatus and Volunteers to spend over 36 hours in service in Prince George’s County.
 Fire calls now were exceeding 500 calls a year.

 In February 1969 the members of the Department’s Planning Committee recommended to the Department the purchase of a used aerial ladder truck to improve the Fire Protection for the growing La Plata area.
-In July 1969 a 1954 American La France 65′ Aerial Ladder Truck was purchased, used, for $19,000 and placed in service as Truck-1.
+In July 1969 a 1954 American La France 65′ Aerial Ladder Truck was purchased, used from the Hillside VFD in Prince Georges County Maryland, for $19,000 and placed in service as Truck-1.
 This step, another first for Charles County, initiated another important service to the citizens of La Plata.
 In December 1969 ten years after the Department barred members under age of 18 from membership, junior members were again admitted to the Department.
 Twelve junior members started a regimented program in an effort to develop active firemen for the future manpower needs of the Department.

 An all-wheel-drive 1970 Brush Truck was placed in service at a cost of $12,000.
 This apparatus was also destined to see much service as a rescue vehicle as it carried such rescue equipment as jacks, gas saw to cut metal or concrete, air chisel, winch, and eventually the Hurst Tool “Jaws of Life” which was purchased by the County Commissioners and assigned to the La Plata Department.
 The Department received a favorable but critical report from the Insurance Services Office of Maryland, the agency that sets the insurance rates for various jurisdictions in Maryland.
 The Department appointed a planning committee to work with the Mayor and Council of La Plata to maintain or improve the Town’s insurance rating.
 As a result, the Call Firemen Program was initiated by the Mayor and Council to improve the manpower available to the Department.
 Town Fire Codes were reviewed and initiated increased inspections to improve the general fire safety for town residents.
 To ensure that the Town had an adequate water supply the acquisition of the “Tilghman Lake” and new well and Storage facilities were developed.
 Plans for the third Engine Company for the Department were also made as a result of the Insurance Services Recommendations.
 This engine was delivered in October 1974.
 A 1974 all-wheel drive 750 G.P.M. pumper carrying 500 gallons of water and all necessary equipment.
 The first alarm it responded to was one of La Plata’s most spectacular, Edelen Brothers Tobacco Warehouse fire.
 The La Plata Volunteers and machines with the help of other County Volunteers prevented a conflagration, successfully protecting all exposed buildings by applying over 2200 gallons of water per minute to the fire.
 The training and pre-planning had again saved the day in La Plata.
 As a result of the recommendation by the Planning Committee the Department started discussion and efforts to either relocate or enlarge the Fire House.
 After pursuing various avenues the Department proceeded with enlarging and remodeling, resulting in a most beautiful and modern fire station which will meet La Plata’s needs for many years to come.

 In March of this year, yet another major advancement was attained.
 The 1967 Company built tanker was replaced by a 1979 Mack Tanker equipped with a 1000 G.P.M. pump and 1600 gallons of water.
-This apparatus is equipped with the latest equipment which will enable the Volunteers to better serve and protect the La Plata area.
+This apparatus was equipped with the latest equipment which enabled our Volunteers to better serve and protect the La Plata area.
 The 1000 gallon per minute pump increases the overall capacity of the Department meeting the Insurance Services Recommendations to ensure the lowest insurance rates possible for the property owners in La Plata.

 There have been many large and spectacular fires of all descriptions over the last 50 years.
 All of which would have been larger or more spectacular without action by the Volunteers and machines of La Plata.
 Such fires call for the maximum in equipment and skill, but quick control of small fires and tasks unnoticed by the public results in far greater savings in human misery and property loss.
 As the soldier, in time of war, looks to the home front for supplies so too the firemen depend upon his supporters for the appliances needed in his work.
 Without raising the money needed, managing the affairs of the Department, and maintaining the apparatus and equipment nothing would be possible.